24/7 Security Operations Centre (SOC) as a Service

-- Data, hardware and licensing costs
+- High data, hardware and licensing costs

 - Lack of automation and integration

-- Visibility gaps for legacy systems
+- Visibility gaps in legacy systems

 What is a Security Operations Centre (SOC)?